Phrasal Verbs with GROW

 Grow up

-- Martin was a lovely child but as he grew up he became delinquent.
+- Martin was a sweet child, but as he grew up, he became more rebellious.

 1 Comment